BatzJunior/testrepo/_pages/021-serviceinformation.md

 ## {{ page.sections['get'] }}

 Fetching service information is guaranteed to be very fast and is therefore well suited for checking the connection.
-This method can always be invoked without having to specify credentials.
+This method can always be invoked without having credentials specified.

 ### Get Service Information for a given connection